“Success is the sum of small efforts, repeated day-in, and day-out.” – Robert Collier.

 Now that we have seen many benefits associated with studying both in the morning and at night: The most crucial question remains: Which study time is the best for your child?

 Different students have different timings when it comes to effective studying.
-Therefore, you should find the time of the day that your child studies best; this can either be night or the day based on the following factors.
+Therefore, you should find the time of the day your child studies best; this can be either night or day based on the following factors.

-- Please encourage your child to drink some water first thing after waking up to hydrate their body.
+- Please encourage your child to drink water first after waking up to hydrate their body.

 - Avoid studying from bed: Getting out of bed and studying from the desk will reduce their chances of sleeping again.

-- Please encourage them to study from another room, such as the leaving room, to avoid falling back to sleep.
+- Please encourage them to study from another room, such as the living room, to avoid falling asleep.

-- Ensure your child takes regular breaks from the chair, stretch and walk a bit to avoid feeling sluggish or tired.
+- Ensure your child takes regular breaks from the chair, stretches, and walks a bit to avoid feeling sluggish or tired.